lgboim/SelfAI/README.md

 - NumPy
 - PyTorch
+- gym
+- openai

+## File Structure

+- `text_env5.py`: Contains the `TextEnv` class, a custom text-based environment that inherits from the `gym.Env` class.
+- `train.py`: The main script to train the DQN agent within the text-based environment.
+- `dqn_agent.py`: Defines the DQN neural network architecture and DQNAgent class, which manages agent actions, learning, and memory.
+- `observations.py`: Contains the `create_observation` function for processing observations from the environment.

 ## Getting Started

 1. Clone the repository and navigate to the project directory.
-2. Replace the `TextEnv` environment in the `main.py` script with a valid environment (e.g., an OpenAI Gym environment) or implement the `TextEnv` class according to your specific use case.
+2. Ensure that the required dependencies are installed.
-3. Run the `main.py` script to train the DQN agent and observe its progress.
+3. Run the `train.py` script to train the DQN agent and observe its progress.

 ## Contributing